strigoimort/strigoimort/README.md

 ## About Me
 🌱 Currently learning Python and JavaScript
-🤖 Interested in Artificial Intelligence and Data-Driven Projects
+🤖 Interested in Supply Chain and Data-Driven Projects
-🤝 Open to collaboration as a Data Analyst or Junior Developer
+🤝 Open to collaboration as a Supply Chain or Demand Planner

 📫 Feel free to reach me at [petriksiano24@gmail.com](mailto:petriksiano24@gmail.com)
 🐾 You can also connect with me via [Linktree](https://linktr.ee/petriksiano)